petecarapetyan/webappwriter/docs/fins/bestie/index.md

 - the **sequence** part
 - the **inputs** part

-Since all of these are attempts to give you freedom, maybe that's why I never hear people talking about the side effects.
+Since all of these _**are attempts to give you freedom,**_ maybe that's why I never hear people talking about the side effects.
+Freedom is supposed to feel positive, not overwhelming.

 But I spend unwanted minutes(?) on the side effects - sometimes on a daily basis.
-Maybe that's because I'm autistic?
+Maybe that's because I'm autistic so I don't shift contexts as nimbly as others?
 Either way, here's how I compensate for all that freedom.

 ## The overwrite foot-gun

-As an illustration only, let's compare strongly typed and weakly typed languages.
+To illustrate, let's compare strongly typed and weakly typed languages.
 In strongly typed, once you establish a structure it can't be overwritten.
-It is simply impossible.
-SSGs are more analogous to the weakly typed languages - overwrites are just taken for granted, for the most part.
+It is simply impossible. _**SSGs are more analogous to the weakly typed languages**_ - overwrites are just taken for granted, for the most part.
+Freedom.

 Or CSS.
 You can set the same selector value in 10 different places in 7 different CSS files all referenced by a single HTML page.
-But only the last one has any effect, usually.
-Allowing that kind of freedom could be considered friendly, but it can also leave me searching for _which one?_
+But _**only one has any effect,**_ usually.
+Allowing that kind of freedom could be considered friendly, but it can also leave me searching dev tools for _which one?_

 In this sense, templating systems are their own house of horrors, and they all tend to share this same foot gun.
-Pretty much by definition, a templating system loops over stuff and writes wherever and however it needs to, to get the job done.
+Pretty much by definition, a templating system loops over stuff and _**writes wherever and however it needs to,**_ to get the job done.
 Overwrites aren't even discussed as an issue, they are just _writes_.
 If they also over-write, then it's just them trying to be friendly and let you write what you need to write.

 What all this means is that SSGs can give you a lot of overwrite styled foot guns by trying to be super friendly.
 Like any foot-guns, some degree of extra care may be required if you like your feet.

 ## Strategy 1 - It's the sequence!

+How to learn what sequence the SSG overwrites?

-One remedy to all that freedom is spending a few seconds really grokking the sequences.
+One remedy to all that freedom is spending a few seconds really grokking the sequences that a page is written in, or CSS is applied in.
 If the overwrites are always in the correct sequence, it's never a problem, right?
 The last one was the one you wanted, anyway.
 Friendly!

 So the first strategy is just make sure you're aware of these two specific types of sequences so you know where to apply any changes.
 Neither is hard to find and internalize, nor do you have to be a template coder to grasp the sequence.